List of new religious movements

 A NRM may be one of a wide range of movements ranging from those with loose affiliations based on novel approaches to spirituality or religion to communitarian enterprises that demand a considerable amount of group conformity and a social identity that separates their adherents from mainstream society.
 Use of the term NRM is not universally accepted among the groups to which it is applied.
-Scholars have estimated that NRMs now number in the tens of thousands worldwide, with most in Asia and Africa.
+Scholars have estimated that NRMs now number in the tens of thousands worldwide.
 Most have only a few members, some have thousands, and very few have more than a million.
 Academics occasionally propose amendments to technical definitions and continue to add new groups.